notfilippo/datasketches-rust/README.md

     under the License.
 -->

-# Apache<sup>&reg;</sup> DataSketches&trade; Core Rust Library Component
+# Apache® DataSketches™ Core Rust Library Component

 > [!WARNING]
 >
 > This repository is under early development.
 Use it with caution!

 This is the core Rust component of the DataSketches library.
 It contains a subset of the sketching algorithms and can be accessed directly from user applications.

 Note that we have parallel core library components for Java, C++, Python, and Go implementations of many of the same sketch algorithms: